meiosis97/StableMate/pkg/README.md

 predictivity scores larger than the upper quantile are selected as predictive and hence marked in the plot.
-Similarly, the horizontal dashed lines corresponds to the bootstrap quantile of the stability score of the psesudo-predictor. stability selection is done analogously.
+Similarly, the horizontal dashed lines corresponds to the bootstrap quantile of the stability score of the pseudo-predictor. stability selection is done analogously.

 Note that, the stability scores we show here are **conditional**: they measure how stable predictors are conditioning on they are predictive.